urbanophile/awesome-sat-solvers/README.md

 ### MaxSAT Solvers

-MaxSAT is the problem of the finding the maximum number of clauses which can be satisfied for a particular formula
+MaxSAT is the problem of the finding the maximum number of clauses which can be satisfied for a particular formula.
+MaxSAT can be seen as an optimisation version of the SAT problem.

 - [MaxSAT](https://en.wikipedia.org/wiki/Maximum_satisfiability_problem)

-Minimally Unsatisfiable Subformulas are like duals MaxSAT, they ask for the minimal set of assignments which will show a formula is unsatisfiable.
+Minimally Unsatisfiable Subformulas (MUSs) are like duals MaxSAT, they ask for the minimal set of assignments which will show a formula is unsatisfiable.

 - [Loandra](https://github.com/jezberg/loandra) (MaxSAT)